top of page

 Nia Barbee, M.A.

-Nia Barbee is a third year student in the Clinical Psychology Doctoral Program at Emory University.
+Nia Barbee is a fifth year student in the Clinical Psychology Doctoral Program at Emory University.
 She received her BA in Psychology from Columbia University in 2018, where she worked as a research assistant in the TAUB Institute of Alzheimer’s Research at the Columbia University Medical Center.
 Nia then spent two years at the University of Southern California, where she worked as the lab manager of the Neuroendocrinology of Social Ties lab.
 Her overall research goal is to increase literature on the African

 American community and decrease health disparities.
 Nia is specifically interested in how prenatal stressors are related to mother’s sleep quality and how that is related to postpartum outcomes.
 In her free time, Nia enjoys traveling, learning how to powerlift, and trying out new recipes.